How to create a linocut block print, part one: drawing the design and carving the block.

 Cover your work surface.
 This is important to help keep your block from sliding all around, and it protects your table from errant carvings if (or when) your gouge slips off the block.
 I use 3m paper, which is grippy on both sides.
 They also sell a similar material at Hobby Lobby, called Lino Grip.
 Or, you can duct tape over a piece of cardboard for the same effect.

 Fit the smallest gouge blade onto the handle.
 Start by carving the outlines.

 - Carve away from yourself, and keep your fingers out of the trajectory of your gouge.

 - Use your non-dominant hand to steady the tip of your gouge.

 - Start carving lightly, with shallow grooves.
 You can always go back later and take out more material, but if you carve too much, you’re stuck.

 Once your outlines are in place, use the larger blades to carve out the rest of the negative space.
 You should be left with a block that looks like this:

 I love all the patterns made by the blades!
 I think this is a very cool piece of art in itself, but we’re only halfway there.
-Join me next week as I show you how to print from your block onto the finished product.
+Join me in next week’s block printing tutorial as I show you how to print from your block onto the finished product.

 Hang in there with me – it’ll be worth it in the end!